Back of the front paddler in a tandem kayak, paddling in a group among icebergs during the Active & Wild Antarctica Air Cruise.

 Exclusions

-International or domestic flights, unless specified; transfers not mentioned in the itinerary; airport arrival or departure taxes; passport, visa, reciprocity and vaccination charges; travel insurance, emergency evacuation charges or personal insurance (required); hotels and meals not included in itinerary; optional excursions not included in the itinerary; optional activity surcharges; all items of a personal nature including but not limited to: alcoholic beverages and soft drinks (outside of dinner service), laundry services, personal clothing, medical expenses, gratuities, Wi-Fi, email or phone charges; gratuities for ship crew; discretionary expedition team gratuities (USD cash only).
+International or domestic flights, unless specified; transfers not mentioned in the itinerary; airport arrival or departure taxes; passport, visa, reciprocity and vaccination charges; travel insurance, emergency evacuation charges or personal insurance (required); hotels and meals not included in itinerary; optional excursions not included in the itinerary; optional activity surcharges; all items of a personal nature including but not limited to: alcoholic beverages and soft drinks (outside of dinner service), laundry services, personal clothing, medical expenses, email or phone charges, automatic crew gratuities of $15 per person, per day (non-suite guests) which may be removed or amended at the end of the cruise.

 Payment & Cancellation